MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 The member [`operator`&#91;&#93;](#op_at) is faster than the member function `at` for providing read and write access to the elements of a string.

-The member `operator[]` does not check whether the index passed as a parameter is valid but the member function `at` does and so should be used if the validity isn't certain.
+The member `operator[]` doesn't check whether the index passed as a parameter is valid but the member function `at` does and so should be used if the validity isn't certain.
 An invalid index, which is an index less that zero or greater than or equal to the size of the string, passed to the member function `at` throws an [out_of_range Class](../standard-library/out-of-range-class.md) exception.
 An invalid index passed to the `operator[]` results in undefined behavior, but the index equal to the length of the string is a valid index for const strings and the operator returns the null-character when passed this index.

 The reference returned may be invalidated by string reallocations or modifications for the non- **`const`** strings.